gtk-rs/gtk4-rs/book/src/gobject_values.md

 Please note that boxed types such as `String` or `Object` are wrapped in an `Option`.
 This comes from C, where boxed types can always be `None` (or null in C terms).
-If you are sure that your boxed type, will never be `None`, you can just access it the same way as with the `i32` above.
+You can still access it the same way as with the `i32` above.
+`get` will then not only return `Err` if you specified the wrong type, but also if the `Value` represents `None`.

 <span class="filename">Filename: listings/gobject_values/1/main.rs</span>